The Child Foretold:

 We already have another precedent for new staff being hired on after the Academic year has commenced.
 Minerva McGonagall stated, with her characteristically hairsplitting accuracy, that she will have been teaching at Hogwarts for “39 years this December.”
 Or, in other words, that she had started in January, 1957.

-There are only three term breaks during Hogwarts’s academic year.
+There are three main term breaks during Hogwarts’s academic year.
 There is the long summer break, which would normally be the most reasonable time to fill a position; but that would throw the “7th month” projection into serious confusion, and if Sybill had started at the end of the summer break there would have been no “almost” in her statement of how long she had been at the school.

 The 7th month after such an interview, if it took place in July or August, would be February or March, throwing the matter into enough of a quagmire of uncertainty as just what the target date was as to make it uncertain that anybody would be able to come to any sort of a conclusion on it without outside assistance.